saamiyaahsan/JavaSpring/README.md

  ## Things to be noted that the path for the project is home/coder/project  ## Very Important

-## All the files come under this path initial path only :-  home/coder/project only  ##Very Important
+## All the files come under this path initial path only :-  home/coder/project only  ##Very Important (keep it in mind)

 ## Entire Terminal Analysis of the project
 coder@12ed35519315:~/project$ mvn clean install exec:java -Dexec.mainClass="com.iiht.training.elibrary.controller.BookInventoryController"